 A day of minor fixes I’d deferred.
 Repair the old Adirondack chairs.
 (It’s about time.)
 County chipper arrives for roadside slash: $150.
-Cut hawthorns everywhere, especially north end of garden.
-Lots of new little hawthorns in the roadside ivy beds.
+Cut hawthorns everywhere, especially north end of garden, and among figs. Lots of new little hawthorns in the roadside ivy beds.
 Kitchen drawer (whose false bottom we’ve all tolerated for years) needed only a screw.
 Swamp cooler’s duct tape had gone stale and my cardboard had fallen, making it less effective.

 Under Gro-Lights indoors, Brett is starting onions, lettuce, arugula, beets.
 In general, this year’s summer crops were a disappointment.
 Everyone in the area complains of the same thing.
 Things are ripening wrong.
 Or not at all.
 Pears, however, are abundant, big, and sweet.
 Apples OK.
 Chestnuts a no-show this year.
 Same with plums.

 This house was inhabited, historically, before there was such a thing as trash pickup.
 In the 19th century nothing ever left the property.
 I think everybody lived basically (and in principle), in their own personal trash-heaps.
 But they would have been well-ordered trash heaps: recycling, composting, stacking-behind-barn, hardware sorted into drawers, animal fodder, and of course frequent, regular incinerating.
 There’s a midden of scorched glass/crockery/bricks/iron, in the woods where the old barn-foundation lies.
 It’s located right in front of where the barn door seems to have been.